FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 ### Cost-Effective CIAM Solution

-FusionAuth provides a free Community Edition and additional premium features with transparent pricing for organizations with advanced requirements.
+FusionAuth provides a free Community version and additional premium features with transparent pricing for organizations with advanced requirements.

 Call to Action